 They make four flavors (original, southwest, Italian and rye) and they're all incredibly delicious.
 The original flavor probably has to be our favorite, only because it is so versatile!
 It's really great for sweet and savory applications, and obviously worked wonderfully for this recipe.
 The original flavor egg white wraps are quite neutral in flavor, making it the perfect vessel for these gingerbread keto cheesecake fluff bites.
 They're completely paleo, gluten free, soy, dairy and nut free.
 These wraps are also less than one gram of carbs for one wrap, and only 30 calories, and 5 grams of protein.
 We love to use them for all sorts of uses, from making "sandwiches", chips, roll-ups, and so much more.

 What Is Gingerbread Dust and How Do I Make It?

-We’d like to start by saying that gingerbread dust is something we totally made up, but essentially, it’s just a seasoned sprinkling sugar.
+We'd like to start by saying that gingerbread dust is something we totally made up, but essentially, it's just a seasoned sprinkling sugar.
 To make it, we took a mixture of granular sweetener (sugar replacement), brown sugar replacement, ground cinnamon, ginger, nutmeg and cloves.
 We use the gingerbread dust on the outside of the egg white cups to give more flavor, and a lovely little extra something to look at.
 Of course you can use the dust to top with whipped cream as well when they come together!
-To make it, combine about 3 tablespoons of granular sweetener, 1 tbsp of brown sugar sweetener/replacement, 3/4 tsp cinnamon, 1/2 tsp ginger, and then just a pinch of nutmeg and cloves!
+To make it, combine about 3 tablespoons of granular sweetener, 1 tablespoon of brown sugar sweetener/replacement, ¾ teaspoon cinnamon, ½ teaspoon ginger, and then just a pinch of nutmeg and cloves!

 Is Molasses The Key Component in Gingerbread?
 Is Molasses Keto?